jakubczarnowski/EcommerceFrontend/README.md

+# Ecommerce Application
+Tech stack:
+-TypeScript
+-Redux
+-React Router
+-Material Ui

+# Disclaimer
+Used a lot of inline styling, went too deep into the project realizing it might not be the most efficient option;
+Quite a large project, took too much of my time, to be reviewed tho;

+# Status
+In Progress

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.